 - Students with questions and/or concerns or suggestions about the program and the policies of the ELI should make an appointment to speak with the ELI Academic Coordinator.

 For a concern or a complaint that remains unresolved, please complete and submit the formal student complaint form.

-The ELI Director will review the form and contact you to arrange a meeting.
+The ELI Academic Coordinator will review the form and contact you to arrange a meeting.
 If you need help to understand or to complete this form, an ELI representative can help you and will keep your complaint completely confidential.